mgorny/articles/the-ultimate-guide-to-eapi-8.rst

 For this reason, we have decided to add a new ``PROPERTIES`` value ``test_network``.
 It is supposed to be combined with ``RESTRICT=test``, and it indicates that the tests are restricted precisely because they need to access the Internet.
+In the example above (taken from pycares), all the package's tests require Internet access but otherwise they would work just fine.

 Now, old versions of package managers will just skip the tests because of the test restriction.
-However, new versions include a new ``ALLOW_TEST`` configuration variable (for ``make.conf``) that can be used to elide test restriction.
-If its value is set to ``network``, then test restriction will be ignored on packages indicating ``network-test``.
+However, the recent versions of Portage include a new ``ALLOW_TEST`` configuration variable (for ``make.conf``) that can be used to elide test restriction.
+If its value is set to ``network``, then test restriction will be ignored and the tests will be run on packages indicating ``network-test``.
 This makes it an invaluable tool both for developers and arch testers.

 This feature was originally proposed for EAPI 8 as a new ``RESTRICT`` value.
 However, we have decided that it will be cleaner and more convenient to combine with ``RESTRICT=test`` and make an optional extension for all EAPIs.

+Note that this is primarily intended to be used on packages that do not provide a meaningful subset of tests working without the Internet.
+Whenever reasonable, it is still preferable to skip the tests accessing the Internet and run the remainder of the test suite without adding the test restriction in the first place.

 Cheat sheet / index